websanco/liferay-learn/docs/dxp/latest/en/site-building/building-sites/building-sites-with-site-templates.md

 Three Site Templates are provided out-of-the-box:

-* **Blank Site:** Creates a Site that doesn't contain any pages or content.
+- **Blank Site:** Creates a Site that doesn't contain any Pages or content.

-* **Community Site:** Creates a preconfigured Site with the Message Boards, Search, Polls, Recent Content, Wiki, and navigation applications pre-deployed to Site pages.
+- **Community Site:** Creates a preconfigured Site with the Message Boards, Search, Polls, Recent Content, Wiki, and navigation applications pre-deployed to Site Pages.

-* **Intranet Site:** Creates a preconfigured Site for an intranet.
-The Home page displays the activities of the members of the Site, a language selector, and a list of the recent content created in the intranet on the home page.
+- **Intranet Site:** Creates a preconfigured Site for an intranet.
+The Home page displays the Site members activities, a language selector, and a list of the recent content created in the intranet on the home page.
 It also provides two additional pages for Documents and Media and external News obtained through public feeds.

 ## Creating a Site from a Site Template